Honduras

 Corporate - Deductions

-Last reviewed - 17 September 2025
+Last reviewed - 27 February 2026

 Depreciation

 Depreciation is generally computed using the straight-line method.
-Taxpayers may obtain authorization from the tax authorities to apply alternative depreciation methods.
+Taxpayers may obtain authorisation from the tax authorities to apply alternative depreciation methods.
 Once a depreciation method is selected, it must be applied consistently in subsequent periods.

 The following straight-line depreciation rates apply to certain common assets: